All a blur as Canada’s MacNeil claims 2 medals at Olympics

 “So this’ll take a while to get used to for sure.”

-MacNeil’s also has to work out a place to keep her medals.
+MacNeil also has to work out a place to keep her medals.
 Her world champs gold is currently sitting on her bookshelf.

 “I don’t really have a spot for it,” she said.